University of Warwick, Coventry, CV4 7AL, UK

 Welcome to my personal website.
-I am a professor of behavioural science at Warwick Business School, University of Warwick.
-I am also the author of The Happiness Equation: The Surprising Economics of Our Most Valuable Asset (Icon Books) and How Happiness Works (Salmon House), and a columnist for ThaiPublica and The Momentum in Thailand.
+I am a professor of economics at Nanyang Technological University in Singapore.
+I am also the author of The Happiness Equation: The Surprising Economics of Our Most Valuable Asset (Icon Books) and several popular science books in Thailand.

 Books